afentonjr/BayES-Lab/README.md

 - data_ref = same as in library_entry_params_compound
 - data_bgref = same as in library_entry_params_compound
 - iter = indicator for the number of trials to be averaged in the parameter / ETM estimation process
-- option = option to allow / not allow for background correction
+- option = option to enable / not enable for background correction
 - paramsin = same as in library_entry_params_compound
 - conc = same as in library_entry_params_compound
 - return = dataV (the processed experimental potential), dataInet (the processed difference current), Idatastd (the experimental standard deviation of the current), dataEstep (the baseline potential), and Eref (the amount the potential was adjusted based on that of the reference redox couple)

-Pre-processes the data by performing iR correction, adjusting the potentials to that of a different, desired redox couple (if desired), and performing background subtraction.
+Pre-processes the data by performing iR correction, adjusting the potentials to that of a different redox event (if desired), and performing background subtraction.
 Enables data pre-processing in a consistent manner.

 <b>iR_correction</b>(dataV,dataI,R,comp)